Priyanshu-kumar10322/01-Walmart-Sales/README.md

 8. `Unemployment` : Regional unemployment rate (%) representing the economic conditions around the store during that week.

 ## EDA Ques
-- 1. Which store generates the highest total weekly sales?
+- Q1.
+Which store generates the highest total weekly sales?
-- 2. Do holiday weeks lead to higher sales than non-holiday weeks?
+- Q2.
+Do holiday weeks lead to higher sales than non-holiday weeks?
-- 3. Does temperature correlate with weekly sales?
+- Q3.
+Does temperature correlate with weekly sales?
-- 4. Which month consistently generates the most revenue?
+- Q4.
+Which month consistently generates the most revenue?

+## Data Wrangling:
+Our data can be found on `Walmart_Sales.csv` file provided on this repository, downloaded from  [Kaggle](https://www.kaggle.com/code/prantosifat/walmart-sales).